theiconic/docker-nginx-akeneo/README.md

 ***That's it!*** Remember to add the IP to your `/etc/hosts` for convinience.

-## Running Image as stand-alone
+## # Running Image as stand-alone
-First create an image tag
+Create an image tag
 ```BASH
 git clone https://github.com/theiconic/docker-nginx-akeneo.git
 cd docker-nginx-akeneo